 - OnePlus Buds Z: OnePlus’ debut true wireless earbuds were a bit controversial, as the company required listeners to have a OnePlus phone to access basic necessities like firmware updates.
 OnePlus has since made updates accessible to all OS platforms with the OnePlus Buds Z, which feature a stemmed design that seals to the ear.

 - Sennheiser Momentum True Wireless 2: These earphones are beautifully crafted and feature some of the best noise-cancelling on the market.
 In typical Sennheiser fashion, the earbuds have a pleasant frequency response that you can EQ in the mobile app.

 - 1More PistonBuds: This is another pair of stemmed earphones, but they diverge from the crowd of AirPods alternatives, thanks to the much more stout stems that hang from the earbuds.
 These cost less than $50 and pack a punch for the price.

 Why you should trust SoundGuys

 SoundGuys is our sister site specializing in all things audio.
 Each of the writers has kept pace with the changing audio world and its standards for years.
-What’s more, SoundGuys respects that audio is both an objective and subjective experience and applies that philosophy to each of its reviews and tests, including the best headphones with Google Assistant integration.
+What’s more, SoundGuys respects that audio is both an objective and subjective experience and applies that philosophy to each of its reviews and tests.